Keyboard shortcuts

 justpackages/cargo.txtCommand runner / Makefile alternative

-install/local-llm.sh creates the PLAT-isolated HuggingFace cache directory ($LOCAL_PLAT/.cache/huggingface) and verifies that the expected binaries are present. install/opencode.sh creates context-boosted Ollama model aliases so the 4096-token default doesn’t starve the agentic tool-use loop.
+install/local-llm.sh creates the PLAT-isolated HuggingFace cache directory ($LOCAL_PLAT/.cache/huggingface) and verifies that the expected binaries are present. install/opencode.sh verifies the opencode binary; opencode’s backend config is pure chezmoi (opencode.json.tmpl, MLX primary).

 See Local AI coding for usage details.